Race/ethnicity

 For 1990, the level of detail available in the underlying data differed at the city and county levels, calling for different estimation strategies.
 At the county level, data by race/ethnicity was taken from STF2A, while data by race/ethnicity and age was taken from the 1990 MARS file – a special tabulation of people by age, race, sex, and Hispanic origin.
 However, to be consistent with the way race is categorized by the OMB’s Directive 15, the MARS file allocates all persons identifying as “other race alone” or multiracial to a specific race.
 After confirming that population totals by county (across all ages) were consistent between the MARS file and STF2A, we calculated the number of “other race alone” or multiracial people who had been added to each racial/ethnic group in each county by subtracting the number who were reported in STF2A for the corresponding group.
 We then derived the share of each racial/ethnic group in the MARS file (across all ages) that was made up of “other race alone” or multiracial people and applied it to estimate the number of people by race/ethnicity and age group exclusive of “other race alone” or multiracial people and the total number of “other race alone” or multiracial people in each age group.

 For the 1990 city-level estimates, all data were from STF1, which provided counts of the total population for the seven broad racial/ethnic groups detailed in the Atlas but not counts by age.
-Rather, age counts were only available for people by single race alone (including those of Hispanic origin) as well as for all people of Hispanic origin combined.
+Rather, age counts were only available for people of a single race alone (including those of Hispanic origin) as well as for all people of Hispanic origin combined.
 To estimate the number of people by race/ethnicity and age for the seven broad racial/ethnic groups that are detailed in the Atlas, we first calculated the share of each single race alone group that was Hispanic based on the overall population (across all ages).
 We then applied it to the population counts by age and race alone to generate an initial estimate of the number of Hispanic and non-Hispanic people in each age/race alone category.
-This initial estimate was multiplied an adjustment factor (specific to each age group) to ensure that the sum of the estimated number of Hispanic people across the race alone categories within each age group equated to the “actual” number of Hispanic origin people by age as reported in STF1.
+This initial estimate was multiplied by an adjustment factor (specific to each age group) to ensure that the sum of the estimated number of Hispanic people across the race alone categories within each age group equated to the “actual” number of Hispanic origin people by age as reported in STF1.
 Finally, an Iterative Proportional Fitting procedure was applied to ensure that our final estimate of the number people by race/ethnicity and age was consistent with the total population by race/ethnicity (across all ages) and total population by age group (across all racial/ethnic categories) as reported in STF1.

 See the methodology page for other relevant notes.